NaeemK1188/c1224-code-solutions/dom-events/dom-events-quiz-notes.md

 - What is the purpose of events and event handling?

   1.Events: are the interactions of users with the webpage.
-  2.even-handling: handling the interaction of the user with html using programming language and output the result to thr console makes our page more dynamic handle the event in our webpage
+  2.even-handling: handling the interaction of the user with html using programming language and output the result to the console makes our page more dynamic, or its just to handle the event in our webpage

 - Are all possible parameters required to use a JavaScript method or function?

-  For regular method we can use function without parameters for listeners its required to add callback function and events(the name of the event and the event to listen for)
+  1.For regular method we can use function without parameters 2.For event listeners, its required to add callback function and events(the name of the event(event type) or the event to listen for)

 - What method of element objects lets you set up a function to be called when a specific type of event occurs?

+  (Element Object is an object that is exists in html file, not a regular object.
+Function to be called, is the callback function, or Arrow anonymous function)

   .addEventListener